ESHackathon/bigquery-oag/README.md

 ## Open academic graph?

-Are 2 dataset of 150 Million papers each (aprox).
-This dataset is available for use, but is difficult to use it, because you have to download huge compressed files of 10GB each (40GB uncompressed).
+2 dataset of 150 Million papers each (aprox).
+This dataset are available for use, but is difficult to use it, because you have to download huge compressed files of 10GB each (40GB uncompressed).

 ## Main idea
 Is to make the dataset of references, accesible by anyone.
 Allowing to access more than 150M references.